 2 cups frozen Ore Ida diced hash brown potatoes (not thawed, not shredded), see shopping tips

-1 cup cooked chicken breasts, diced
+1 cup cooked chicken breasts, diced (skin removed)

 2 eggs, see shopping tips